 Okay, so you’re convinced that you owe it to your soon-to-be adoring public to get the word out about your masterpiece.
 You’ll want to create a Facebook Fan Page.
 And you’ll want to build a presence and above all a following on Twitter.

 Your goal is to connect with people who share your interests and might enjoy your book in order to create an audience who will be ready to buy when the book comes out.
 It’s not how many copies you sell in a year that affects your Amazon (or god willing NYT) ranking, it’s how many you’ve sold recently.
 So one of the keys is preparing the soil.
 You have all these people following you because you post on stuff they care about.
 They like you for it and they’re grateful, which is as it should be, because it takes actual effort on your part.
 Your book comes out.
 Your Twitter followers buy 500 copies.
 It’s not many, but it’s all in the same week.
 That makes you the #1 history book on Amazon and pushes you to the top to get noticed.
 Small numbers are big here.

 - Remember: You’re reaching out to new people, not keeping up with your old surfing buddies.
 That has a big impact on what you’ll post and it’s good to be clear on your goals.
-I have two accounts.
-On my "just for friends" account, for the most part, if we’ve never had a face-to-face conversation, I’m not following you on that account and I’m posting stuff that only people who know me would find interesting (and often not even them).
+I have two accounts [update: no I don’t].
+On my “just for friends” account, for the most part, if we’ve never had a face-to-face conversation, I’m not following you.
 I’ve been playing with Twitter to help attract readers to one of my websites.
 For that, I tweet on personal topics, but not inside jokes for my friends, and I keep most of the posts on subjects in line with the website.

 - Create a custom profile background.
 Your background should say something about who you are.
 Once you have a cover design, you need a photo of the book on your profile page.